 Later, when menfolk, released for a few hours from the day’s toil and woman’s demands, had gathered at the tavern, a woman came seeking, harried and frightened, though the men did not know this at first.
 All they saw was a woman, stern faced, sharp eyes peering through the haze.

 She ignored the slight, but she knew the voice.
-There would be suitable redress when this work was done.
+There would be redress when this work was done.

-He was a lesser son of Able, a steward in the House of Lansaraad.
-With no hope of patrimony, he had traveled to the New Land instead of taking the cloth.
-He learned the tilling of the land and the husbandry of the flock.
-He liked it, came to enjoy it.
 He liked to believe that he had plucked her from the comely dames, but he knew full well that he had been scouted, chosen, was the one plucked.
-She almost smiled until he looked up from the table and the horror of why she here crashed back down upon here, almost causing her to break out in a sob.
+She almost smiled until he looked up from the table and the horror of why she was here came crashing back down upon here, almost causing her to break out in a sob.
 But she had to be calm, steady.

 She rushed into arms placed at arms’ length.
 Looking down at her, he was even more alarmed.
 She was trembling, though she tried hard not to show it.
 Apprehension clutched at his heart, dread.
 Whatever distressed her was to be given full care and consideration.

-“They’re missing.
+“They’re missing."

 “Since early mid day.
 They finished their chores and went off with one another.
 I last saw them through the back window where the road runs toward the forest.”
 Reflexively, his hand tightened causing her to gasp in pain before he loosened his grip.